IBM-Cloud/box-watson/README.md

 10. Once you have created an account, select 'Create a Box Application' from the side panel.
 Name your app, select the Box Content API, and click 'Create Application'.
 On the next page you will find your API key and your app's `client_id` and `client_secret`, which you will need for the following step.

 11. Navigate to the [Box service][box_service_url] in the Bluemix Catalog.
-Select your app from the space you created, name the service `box`, and fill out the `API Key`, `Client ID`, and `Client Secret` with the credentials you received in step 10.
+Select your recently created app to bind the service, name the service `box`, and fill out the `API Key`, `Client ID`, and `Client Secret` with the credentials you received in step 10.

 12. Finally, we need to restage our app to ensure these env variable changes took effect